-It’s painful, tragic, and an emotionally charged incident that can happen to anyone, at anytime—if one is not careful—including you!
+It’s a painful, tragic, and an emotionally charged incident that can happen to anyone at anytime—if one is not careful—including you!

 Everyone (it doesn’t matter what gender or age or social status) is susceptible to the many causes of suicide.
 Each year in North America, over 31,000 people die by intentionally killing themselves.
 The World Health Organization boldly declares its estimate: more or less 1 million people succumb to death each year from committing suicide.